Ayehu/custom-activities/Azure Active Directory/AzureADGetUserGroupsMember/README.md

-## AzureGetUserGroupsMember - Get groups where a specific user is member of
+## AzureADGetUserGroupsMember - Get groups where a specific user is member of

 ##### DLL's to reference
 Microsoft.Azure.Management.Fluent.dll </br>